 The issues and effects of “diverse donors” are no longer marginal, but a central part of the complex philanthropic and social sector in the US.

 As we’ve all read (over and over), myriad sets of voters are getting credit for President Obama’s re-election: African Americans, Hispanics, women, young people, LGBTQ people, urban dwellers, Wall Street Occupiers, highly educated people.
-Somewhere there must that singular person who embodies all these features: a recently married 24-year-old lesbian in Brooklyn with an African American parent, a Hispanic parent, and a master’s in nonprofit management.
+Somewhere there must be that singular person who embodies all these features: a recently married 24-year-old lesbian in Brooklyn with an African American parent, a Hispanic parent, and a master’s in nonprofit management.
 I hope she finds a job soon.

 One interpretation of the election’s lesson is that we now have a somewhat different set of what used to be called “special interest groups.”
 But that’s unduly cynical (or maybe that’s just another hope).
 While we continue to assess the implications of the last election cycle, one theme rings clearly for the philanthropic sector: the issues and effects of “diverse donors” are no longer marginal, but a central part of the complex philanthropic and social sector in the United States.

 Millions of dollars, and millions of people, have contributed to this increased visibility for the issues important to diverse donors.
 According to the Foundation Center, some $400 million has gone to LGBTQ issues in the last 10 years.
 The Women Moving Millions campaign has encouraged $240 million in donations since 2007, inspiring more and more women with substantial resources to make leadership and legacy gifts.
 Our research here at Rockefeller Philanthropy Advisors (RPA) found that there are now some 400 population-focused giving funds across the United States, representing communities of color, immigrant groups, women, youth, and other “nontraditional” givers.